 space

-we want the script to be identified by.
+and the Editor ID we want the script to be identified by.
 To

-be able to attach the script
+be able to attach the script to a quest object, we

-have to change the Script Type
+have to change the Script Type to

 using the drop-down list located in the middle of the scripting editor's